-Should any leak or gasoline odor be present, do not apply electrical power or start the engine.
-Refer to an authorized Sea-Doo dealer before use.
+Should any leak or gasoline odor be present, do not apply electrical power or start the engine.You should seek service from an authorized Sea-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WAR-RANTY contained herein for information about warranty claims.